- 1 small butternut squash (1-1/2 pounds), peeled, seeded and cut into 1/4-inch slices

 - 1 package (17.3 ounces) frozen puff pastry, thawed

 - Meanwhile, in a bowl, combine two eggs, cheeses and sage.
-In a small bowl, whisk water and remaining egg; set aside.
+In a small bowl, whisk the water and remaining egg; set aside.

 - In a large skillet, saute onion in oil until tender.
 Stir in the spinach, garlic and nutmeg.
 Cook and stir for 2 minutes; set aside.